-Like all cancers, kidney cancer begins small and grows larger over time.
+Like other cancers, RCC begins small and grows larger over time.
 It usually grows as a single mass or tumor within the kidney.
 But a kidney can have more than one tumor.
 Sometimes tumors are found in both kidneys at the same time.
-Kidney tumors are often found on CT scans or ultrasounds being done for concerns other than kidney cancer.
-The cancer might be found only after it has become very large.
-Most of the time it is found before it has spread to other organs.
-Like most cancers, RCC is hard to treat once it has spread.

-There are several subtypes of renal cell cancer (RCC), based mainly on how the cancer cells look under a microscope.
-Knowing an RCC subtype can be a factor in choosing treatment and can also help your doctor figure out if your cancer may be due to an inherited genetic syndrome.
+There are many subtypes of RCC, based mainly on how the cancer cells look under a microscope.
+Knowing the RCC subtype can affect treatment and can also help your doctor figure out if your cancer might be due to an inherited genetic syndrome.

-Transitional cell carcinoma: About 5% to 10% of cancers in the kidney are transitional cell carcinomas, also known as urothelial carcinomas.
-Transitional cell carcinomas don’t start in the kidney itself but rather in the lining of the renal pelvis (where the urine goes before it enters the ureter).
-This lining is made up of cells called transitional cells that look like the cells that line the bladder under the microscope.
-The cells of this kind of cancer look like bladder cancer cells.
-People with transitional cell carcinoma often have the same signs and symptoms as people with renal cell cancer – blood in the urine and, sometimes, back pain.
+Transitional cell carcinoma: About 5% to 10% of cancers in the kidney are transitional cell carcinomas (TCCs), also known as urothelial carcinomas.
+TCCs don’t start in the kidney itself but rather in the lining of the renal pelvis (where the urine goes before it enters the ureter).
+This lining is made up of cells called transitional cells that look like the cells that line the ureters and bladder.

-Wilms tumor: About 5% of all kidney cancers are Wilms tumors or nephroblastomas.
-This type of cancer is almost always found in children and is very rare in adults.
-If you want to learn more, see our document, Wilms Tumor.
+Wilms tumor: This type of cancer is almost always found in children and is very rare in adults.
+To learn more, see our document Wilms Tumor.

-Renal sarcoma: Renal sarcomas are a rare type of kidney cancer that starts in the kidney’s connective tissue or blood vessels.
-Renal sarcomas are discussed in more detail in our document, Sarcoma-Adult Soft Tissue Cancer.
+Renal sarcoma: Renal sarcoma is a rare type of kidney cancer that starts in the kidney’s connective tissue or blood vessels.
+Sarcomas are discussed in more detail in our document Sarcoma-Adult Soft Tissue Cancer.